 Elohim is actually EL-0 HIM, the Holistic Integration Manager of the EL-0 partition of the supercomputer that the whole project is being run on.
-EL stands for Extended Life, as the supercomputer is intended to run for a long time while it works out the bugs in the artificial intelligence.
+EL stands for Extended Life, the name of the digital archive hosting the Talos project.

 MechWarrior Living Legends features the 'Puma' light mech, whose brawling variant is called the Close Range Assault Puma, or CRAP.
 In the Solaris Arena, the announcer calls BattleArmor ('BA') users "Badass"